Preface

 As she grew older she put on weight and she had a lift installed to hoist her up to her bedroom.
 One June morning in 1913 she got into the lift to descend when the rope broke, sending her crashing down the lift shaft.
 She remained conscious but two days later she died of her injuries and shock.

-Names, as recordedBMDReferenceComments
+Names, as recordedReferenceComments

-Jacob Fletcher FLETCHER*MJun Quarter 1844,
+Jacob Fletcher FLETCHERJun Quarter 1844,

-Charlotte Ann FLETCHERBSep Quarter 1845,
+Charlotte Ann FLETCHERSep Quarter 1845,

-Alfred Wynne CORRIEBSep Quarter 1856,
+Alfred Wynne CORRIESep Quarter 1856,

-Jacob Fletcher FLETCHERDJun Quarter 1857,
+Jacob Fletcher FLETCHERJun Quarter 1857,

 Lane Ends Hotel, Blackpool